 It’s easy to be productive when your days are predictable.

 But, it takes more than just sleep, there are times when you’ll need more time to rest and recharge.
 So embrace weekends, holidays and taking vacations!
 You can enjoy the good life now, not just when you’ve reached your goals.

 Resting and recharging don’t just mean laying in bed doing nothing, it’s doing other things you enjoy and spending time with those you love.

-Making time to downtime and rest is one of the neglected best productivity tips and tricks you can start.
+Making time for downtime and rest is one of the neglected best productivity tips and tricks you can start.